 The OpenSDA on the FRDM-KL25Z board is a cool feature: I do not need any external debugging device to program and debug my board :-).
-But my KL25Z custom board will not have that OpenSDA on it: first because it would add additional costs, and I do not see a way how I could use it for my board, see this forum discussion.
+But my KL25Z custom board will not have that OpenSDA on it: first because it would add additional costs, and I do not see a way how I could use it for my board.
 I better start using a SWD/JTAG debugger for my Freedom board to have everything in place.

 What I need to add to the black Freedom board is the SWD header: